adarqui/haskell-web-bootstrap/README.md

 ![Bootstrap logo](/assets/logo.jpg?raw=true "Bootstrap logo")

-Bootstrap(3) classes and utilities for haskell.
+Bootstrap(3) classes and utilities for Haskell.
 This library is a direct port of purescript's purescript-halogen-bootsrap.

 # example